 It improves your ability to create your own compositions.

-It is a fun and exciting way to learn and comes in handy where no sheet music is available.
+It is a fun and exciting way to learn in addition to being handy where no sheet music is available.

-In reality, none of these techniques is superior to the other.
+In conclusion, none of these techniques is superior to the other.
 Both of them are efficient and useful.